Laci1953/HiTech-C-compiler-enhanced/README.md

 (update on April, 5, 2025)

 The RomWBW version is now available.
-You will need RonWBW v 3.5 (or later).
+You will need RomWBW v 3.5 (or later).

 (updated on November 5, 2023)